Delmarva Collections Phone Harassment?

 Is Delmarva Collections (DC) calling you?
 Even though you do owe Delmarva Collections money that you may still need to pay them, the good news is that you can stop Delmarva Collections’ phone harassment.

 When you fall behind on your bills, your original creditor will try to contact you and get you to pay, and if you don’t, you may stop hearing from your creditor for a while.
-But that silence is most likely short-lived, as your creditor may choose to transfer your delinquent account to a debt collector like Delmarva Collections who will now begin contacting you in place of the original creditor.
+But that silence is most likely short-lived, as your creditor may choose to transfer your delinquent account to a debt collector like Delmarva Collections, a corporation entity, who will now begin contacting you in place of the original creditor.

 It’s easy to think that you can ignore Delmarva Collections debt collection calls and that doing so will make them get tired of calling you, but it doesn’t quite work like that.
 Debt collectors are very resilient so ignoring them is not going to stop them.